docker/docs/datacenter/dtr/2.2/guides/security-scan-dtr.md

 security scan results available on your repositories, your organization may not have purchased the Security Scanning feature or it may be disabled.

 > **Tip**: Only users with write access to a repository can manually start a scan.
 Users with read-only access can view the scan results, but cannot start a new scan.

 ## The Docker Security Scan process

 Scans run either on demand when a user clicks the **Start Scan** links or **Scan** button, or automatically on any `docker push` to the repository.

 First the scanner performs a binary scan on each layer of the image, identifies the software components in each layer, and indexes the SHA of each component.
-A binary scan evaluates the components on a bit-by-bit level, so vulnerable components are discovered no matter what they're named, even if they're statically-linked, and regardless of if they're included on a distribution manifest.
+A binary scan evaluates the components on a bit-by-bit level, so vulnerable components are discovered no matter what they're named or statically-linked.

-The scan then compares the SHA of each component against the Common Vulnerabilities and Exposures (CVE®) database installed on your DTR instance.
-The CVE database is a "dictionary" of known information security vulnerabilities.
-When the CVE database is updated, the service reviews the indexed components for any that match newly discovered vulnerabilities.
+The scan then compares the SHA of each component against the US National Vulnerability Database that is installed on your DTR instance. when this database is updated, DTR reviews the indexed components for newly discovered vulnerabilities.

 Most scans complete within an hour, however larger repositories may take longer to scan depending on your system resources.